Donato Manfroi

 Donato Manfroi (27 October 1940 – 27 October 2022) was an Italian politician.
 A member of the Lega Nord, the Liga Veneta Repubblica, and European Democracy, he served in the Senate of the Republic from 1992 to 2001.

-Manfroi died in Cencenighe Agordino on 27 October 2022, his 82nd birthday.
+Manfroi died in his home town Cencenighe Agordino on 27 October 2022, his 82nd birthday.

+Personal life

+Manfroi was born on 27 October 1940 in Cencenighe Agordino, a municipality in the Province of Belluno.
+Prior to his full-time political career, he worked as a functionary for Italy's National Institute of Social Security.

+Along with his wife, Manfroi operated a traditional family restaurant in his home town.